jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/14_true_lies.rst

         return False

   the terminal shows an :ref:`AssertionError` for the first case
-* I replace the return value
+* I change the return value

   .. code-block:: python